United States Penitentiary, Terre Haute: Death row

 On June 18, 1993, the director of the BOP designated USP Terre Haute as the site where executions under federal death sentences would be carried out.
 The BOP itself established Terre Haute as a death row facility on July 19 of that year, including the establishment of the "Special Confinement Unit", the federal death row for men.
 The Bureau of Prisons modified USP Terre Haute in 1995 and 1996 so it could house death row functions.
 On July 13, 1999, the Special Confinement Unit at USP Terre Haute opened, and the BOP transferred male federal death row inmates from other federal prisons and from state prisons to USP Terre Haute.

-There are currently three men on federal death row.
-Two of them are housed at USP Terre Haute.
-The federal government chose Terre Haute as the location of the men's death row due to its central location within the United States.

 Since 1963, sixteen people have been executed by the United States federal government.
 All sixteen were executed at USP Terre Haute.
 Timothy McVeigh, who was convicted for his responsibility for the Oklahoma City bombing, was the first prisoner executed by the U.S. federal government since the national moratorium on the death penalty was lifted in 1976 and the U.S. federal death penalty was reinstated in November 1988.
-The method of execution used by the federal government is lethal injection.
+The current method of execution used by the federal government is lethal injection.

+As of December 2025, three men are on federal death row.
+Two of them are housed at USP Terre Haute.
+As of 2024, due to security concerns, death row inmate Dzhokhar Tsarnaev is held at the United States Penitentiary Florence Administrative Maximum Facility (ADX Florence) near Florence, Colorado.
+The federal government chose Terre Haute as the location of the men's death row due to its central location within the United States.